arjunyadaw/Rare-Disease-EHR-Codes/README.md

-# Systematic identification of rare disease patients in electronic health records enables evaluation of COVID-19 or other clinical outcomes
+## Systematic identification of rare disease patients in electronic health records enables evaluation of COVID-19 or other clinical outcomes

 Full Citation:
-Arjun S. Yadaw, Qian Zhu, Hythem Sidky, Eric Sid, Ewy Mathé."Systematic identification of rare disease patients in electronic health records enables evaluation of      COVID-19 or other clinical outcomes".
+Arjun S. Yadaw, Eric Sid, Hythem Sidky,Chenjie Zeng, Qian Zhu, Ewy Mathé."Systematic identification of rare disease patients in electronic health records enables evaluation of COVID-19 or other clinical outcomes".
 (Journal details etc).

 ## Project Summary:
 There are over 10,000 rare diseases.
 In fact, rare diseases are estimated to affect more than 30 million people in the United States and more than 300 million people across the world.
 In the United States, a rare disease is one that fewer than 200,000 people live with.
 (In other words, 6 per 10,000 individuals.).Each disease may be rare individually, but people with rare diseases often face similar challenges.
 These challenges may include accessing information, getting a diagnosis, and finding resources (https://rarediseases.info.nih.gov/about).